sergiogomes/html-ebook/src/english/12-link.md

 ```

 In this case, when clicking the link, the user is moved to the `/about` URL on the current origin.
 Be careful with the `/` character.
-If omitted, the browser will add the test string to the current URL instead of starting from the origin.
+If omitted, the browser will add the text string to the current URL instead of starting from the origin.
 For example, I'm on the page <https://www.sergiopgomes.com/axios/>, and I have these links:

 - /about once clicked brings me to <https://www.sergiopgomes.com/about>